cyfronet-fid/eosc-search-service/transform/all_collection/README.md

 - `SOLR_DATASET_COLS` - The name of the collection/collections to which datasets will be sent.
 To specify multiple collections, pass them in `""` and separate them by a space.
 Example: `"all dataset"`.
 - `SOLR_PUBLICATION_COLS` - The name of the collection/collections to which publications will be sent.
 Example: `"all publication"`.
 - `SOLR_SOFTWARE_COLS` - The name of the collection/collections to which software will be sent.
 Example: `"all software"`.
+- `SOLR_OTHER_RP_COLS` - The name of the collection/collections to which other research products will be sent.
+Example: `"all other_rp"`.
 - `SOLR_TRAINING_COLS` - The name of the collection/collections to which trainings will be sent.
 Example: `"all training"`.
 - `SOLR_SERVICE_COLS` - The name of the collection/collections to which services will be sent.
 Example: `"all service"`.
 - `SOLR_DATASOURCE_COLS` - The name of the collection/collections to which datasources will be sent.
 Example: `"all datasource"`.